i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

                                       Length as inferred from the destination
                                       signing public key type

-  i2cp.leaseSetSecret=b64     The base 64 of a secret used to encrypt/decrypt
+  i2cp.leaseSetSecret=b64     The base 64 of a secret used to blind the
-                              the leaseset, default ""
+                              address of the leaseset, default ""

   i2cp.leaseSetAuthType=nnn   The type of authentication for encrypted LS2.
                               0 for no per-client authentication (the default)